Alibakhshov/Steganography/README.md

              <li>Text Steganography  </li>
         </ul>
         <ul>
-             <li>Picture Steganography is the process of hiding a file inside a picture.
+             <li>> < [Image steganography](https://en.wikipedia.org/wiki/Steganography) is the process of hiding a file inside a picture.
 The file is hidden by changing the least significant bits of the pixels. </li>
         </ul>
     </li>
 </ul>

+## Usage

+ is the practice of concealing a file, message, image, or video within another file, message, image, or video.